moltenform/vipercard/vipercard/doc/reference_07_compatibility.md

 ```

-put the stacksinuse into z
+put the stacksInUse into z